lijozech-12/transecure/README.md

 # Transecure
 Decentralized intra company transaction management system to ensure that all transactions are transparent and all finances are accounted for

+Description:

+    Transecure is decentralized intracompany transaction management system to ensure that all transactions are transparent and all finances are accounted for which is realized by using Blockchain Technology

+    What we Do:

+    1. Creating a portal for all company transactions to be done.
+    2. All transactions are confirmed at specific times throughout the day.
+    3. Each transaction is verified before being commited.
+    4. All transactions stay in the blockchain at all times.
+    5. All transactions can be traced back hence reduces fraudulency.
+    6. If there's a fraudulent transaction it immediately gets flagged as an impossible transaction.

+Contents of project Directory:

+    Transecure:
+        BlockchainCode:
+            static:
+                content:
+                    bootstrap.css
+                    bootstrap.min.css
+                    site.css
+                font
+                scripts
+            templates:
+                about.html
+                contact.html
+                index.html
+                layout.html
+            utility
+            app.py
+            block.py
+            blockchain.py
+            node_console.py
+            transaction.py
+            wallet.py
+        TransecureAPP:
+            static:
+                style.css
+            templates:
+                home.html
+                index.html
+                layout.html
+                profile.html
+                registe.html
+                transaction.html
+            app.py
+        BrocodeclanPPT.pdf
+        BrocodeclanTEXT.txt

+Ways to host the project on the localhost:

+    #To start app server with 2 nodes in the blockchain#

+    Open the terminal and Navigate to the 'BlockchainCode' directory then run below command

+    " python transecure/app.py & python BlockchainApp/app.py -p 8000 & python BlockchainApp/app.py -p 8001 "

+    Then navigate to 'TransecureAPP' directory then run below command

+    " python app.py " #it will start running on port no 5000

+NOTE: Our project is not complete linking between two API's and some frontend work's are left.